 About

 I'm an experience director and design strategist.
-My professional practice, Uncommon Places Design, offers experience strategy, design, and facilitation for high-stakes moments.
+My professional practice, Uncommon Places Design, offers experience strategy and design for high-stakes moments.

 I've done experience design in the context of corporate consulting, underground urban adventures, and educational programs.
 I love using game design principles to create better experiences that honor people's agency, vision, and ingenuity.
 I'm delighted when people surprise themselves by stretching beyond their known limits, and I believe good design can make this possible.